-You may also be eligible for this benefit if you are diagnosed with a terminal illness.
+You may also be eligible for this benefit if you

+1 Please refer to the section "How Death/TPD Insurance Works" on page 8 for information about the way the insured benefit is calculated and other are diagnosed with a terminal illness.
 Once you have received a Terminal Illness Benefit, you cannot receive any further insured benefit from the Fund (except for continued payment of an Income Protection benefit which has already commenced).
 Contact the Fund Secretary for more details.